 Note that some platforms do not support “screen-256color” (

-screen-256color will return an error) - in this case see the next entry in
+infocmp screen-256colorwill return an error) - in this case see the next entry in this FAQ.

 tmux attempts to detect a 256 colour terminal both by looking at the colors terminfo entry and by looking for the string “256col” in the TERM environment variable.

 If both these methods fail, the -2 flag may be passed to tmux when attaching to a session to indicate the terminal supports 256 colours.